nucleotides/database-server/doc/database.md

 be FASTQ files containing reads from sequencing and FASTA files containing the improved draft quality genomes for comparison.

+### source_type

+Enumeration of the possible different biological sources used in nucleotides.

+  * **name** - VARCHAR.
+The string name is used to indentify this source type, e.g. "microbe".

+  * **description** - VARCHAR.
+Longer text description of the source type, e.g.
+    "a single colony isolated microorganism".

+### biological_source

+Groups the different sets of data used for benchmarking by their name and description.

+  * **name** - VARCHAR.
+The string name is used to indentify this biological source, e.g. "amycolatopsis_sulphurea_dsm_46092".

+  * **description** - VARCHAR.
+Longer text description of the biological source, e.g. "A microbe with a improved-draft reference genome generated using PacBio at the JGI."

+  * **source_type_id" - INT.
+Foreign key to source_type table used to describe
+    the type of biological source.

 ### input_data_file_set

 Groups the different sets of data used for benchmarking by their name and